sods/bioinformatics/_posts/2017-12-12-week-12-experimental-design-and-projects-pipelines.md

 tagline: Experimental Design, Projects Pipelines and Wrap Up
 ---

-Week 12 practical notebook is linked into your CoCalc account in the folder called “Week12_A”, “Week12_B”, “Week12_C”, “Week12_D" with the name `Week_12_practical.ipynb`.
-The name of the folder is associated with the four different groups to which you have been allocated for the final project.
+Week 12 practical notebook is linked into your CoCalc account in the folder called "Week12".
+In the folder with the name of the four different groups to which you have been allocated you will find the notebook for the final project and the data for it.
+The folders are: “ProjectA”, “ProjectB”, “ProjectC” and “ProjectD".

 ### Final Project

 The titles will be assigned in due course

-The data required for the project will be stored in a folder called "data_groupA", "data_groupB", "data_groupC", "data_groupD" which will be located in your CoCalc folder.
+The data required for the project will be stored in a folder called "data_projectA", "data_projectB", "data_projectC", "data_projectD" which will be located in your CoCalc folder.